 We collect, process, store, use and transmit a large volume of personal data on a daily basis, including, for example, to process travel transactions for our customers and to deliver other travel-related products and services.
 Personal data is increasingly subject to legal and regulatory protections around the world, which vary widely in approach and which possibly conflict with one another.
 In recent years, for example, U.S. legislators and regulatory agencies, such as the Federal Trade Commission, as well as U.S. states, have increased their focus on protecting personal data by law and regulation, and have increased enforcement actions for violations of privacy and data protection requirements.
-The General Data Protection Regulation ("GDPR"), a data protection law adopted by the European Commission, went into effect on May 25, 2018, and various other country-specific and U.S. state data protection laws have gone into effect or are scheduled to go into effect.
+The General Data Protection Regulation ("GDPR"), a data protection law adopted by the European Commission and various other country-specific and U.S. state data protection laws have gone into effect or are scheduled to go into effect.
 These and other data protection laws and regulations are intended to protect the privacy and security of personal data, including credit card information that is collected, processed and transmitted in or from the relevant jurisdiction.
 Implementation of and compliance with these laws and regulations may be more costly or take longer than we anticipate, or could otherwise adversely affect our business operations, which could negatively impact our financial position or cash flows.
+Furthermore, various countries have implemented legislation requiring the storage of travel or other personal data locally.
+Our business could be materially adversely affected by our inability, or the inability of our vendors who receive personal data from us, to operate with regard to the use of personal data, new data handling or localization requirements.
 Additionally, media coverage of data incidents has escalated, in part because of the increased number of enforcement actions, investigations and lawsuits.
-As this focus and attention on privacy and data protection increases, we also risk exposure to potential liabilities and costs or face reputational risks resulting from the compliance with, or any failure to comply with applicable legal requirements, conflicts among these legal requirements or differences in approaches to privacy and security of travel data.
-Furthermore, various countries, including Russia, have implemented legislation requiring the storage of travel or other personal data locally.
-Our business could be materially adversely affected by our inability, or the inability of our vendors who receive personal data from us, to comply with legal obligations regarding the use of personal data. new data handling or localization requirements that conflict with or negatively impact our business practices.
-Russia is also contemplating the adoption of legislation and related regulations that would require activities related to the development, creation and operation of information systems to process air transportation to be conducted by Russian residents or legal entities.
-If adopted, we could be prohibited from providing these services in Russia, which would negatively impact our revenue and results.
-See "-Recent Developments Affecting our Results of Operations" for further details.
-In addition, our agreements with customers may also require that we indemnify the customer for liability arising from data incidents under the terms of our agreements with these customers.
-These indemnification obligations could be significant and may exceed the limits of any applicable insurance policy we maintain.
-See "incidents expose us to liability and could damage our reputation and our business.
+As this focus and attention on privacy and data protection continues to increase, we also risk exposure